eldstal/touchless-xm/README.md

 1. Credit the original work where relevant
 2. Release your own modified work under a similar CC license

 If you want to make and sell kits of this, feel free!
-If you make money from my work, please consider making a charitable donation or something as a thank you!
+If you make money from my work, please consider making a donation to a charitable organization as a thank you!